 One of the best known and at the same time allegedly one of the largest airdrop programs was the 2018 airdrop of the Stellar Lumen Token (XLM).
 There are numerous other examples.
 Airdrops are also common in the NFT environment.

 In order to receive airdrops, one needs a suitable wallet, which should be able to receive as many different cryptocurrencies as possible.
 Wallets that work on the basis of the Ethereum blockchain have proven to be particularly practical, because many airdrops are backed by ERC-20 tokens based on this blockchain.
-Thus, for example, a credit of cryptocurrencies can be issued to the wallet on which the beneficiary holds a certain amount of the cryptocurrency ether (ETH).
+Thus, for example, a credit of cryptocurrencies can be issued to the wallet on which the beneficiary holds a certain amount of the cryptocurrency Ether (ETH).

 It is also possible to get access to a new cryptocurrency by proving that you hold a certain amount of cryptocurrency (e.g. Bitcoin) on another blockchain.
 The cryptocurrencies issued by airdrop are either created directly in the wallet of the recipient or are transferred from a pool of the issuer to the recipient wallet.